 Disasters occur on a continual basis across the world causing large-scale damages and losses to communities and countries.
 Between 2002 and 2012, over 40% of the world's population were affected by disasters, resulting in 1.2 million fatalities and economic costs of US\$1.7 trillion.
 Earthquakes, tsunamis, hurricanes and floods now cause economic losses that average between US\$250 and US\$ 300 billion per year.
 During 2005-2015, approximately 23 million people were left homeless due to the impact of disasters.
 Besides leaving a large number of people homeless, a large-scale disaster can cause economic slowdown, employment losses and low entrepreneurial activity thus pushing back people into poverty.
-Studies show that disaster- affected areas show an increase in poverty.
-For example, the Post Disaster Needs Assessment (PDNA) conducted following the earthquakes in Nepal in April and May 2015 estimated that as a result of the disaster, the number of poor people would increase an additional 2.5 to 3.5 percent.
-This represents at least 700,000 people4.
+Studies show that disaster-affected areas show an increase in poverty.
+For example, The Post Disaster Needs Assessment (PDNA) conducted following the earthquakes in Nepal in April and May 2015 estimated that the number of people living below the poverty line would increase an additional 2.5 to 3.5 percent.
+This represents at least 700,000 people as a result of the disaster, the number of people.
+Similarly, the PDNA conducted in Myanmar following the 2015 floods estimates that 7.2 million workdays would be lost in the agriculture sector, resulting in personal income loss of K 14,647.8 million (USD) over the next year in this sector.
+This will have a singularly pronounced effect on the livelihood of casual agricultural workers, given that the six most affected regions/states account for approximately 80 percent of all casual labour, and that casual labour - which is the most vulnerable segment of the labour marketaccounts for more than 65 percent of the rural agricultural labour market in Myanmar.

-Increased exposure to risks
+Increased exposure to disaster risks

 Exposure to disaster risk is growing as more people live in unsafe conditions.
 About 54 percent of the world's population resides in urban areas as of 2014.
-This is predicted to increase to 66 percent by 20505.
+This is predicted to increase to 66 percent by 2050.
 Unplanned urbanization often leads to people living in slums with inadequate civic amenities and housing exposing more people and assets to the risk of loss in a disaster.
 Additionally, an estimated 3.6 billion people live on or within 100 miles of a coastline.
 This exposes a huge number of people to storm surges, typhoons, floods and tsunami.
 The collateral impact on the natural and built environment as a result of recurrent disasters increases vulnerability over time and creates chronic conditions of risk.
 Other factors such as soil erosion, destroyed mangroves, or existence of poor infrastructure raise the risks significantly.

-Increased complexity of crisis
+Increased complexity of crises

-It is now widely recognized that crises have evolved, both in sheer number and in complexity; with countries and ever-growing number of affected communities facing several simultaneous shocks coming from natural hazards, climate-related hazards, violent conflict, pandemics, unstable economic markets or population growth.
+It is now widely recognized that crises, have evolved, both in sheer number and in complexity; with countries and ever-growing number of affected communities facing several simultaneous shocks coming from natural hazards, climate-related hazards, violent conflict, pandemics, unstable economic markets or population growth.
 Also, the world continues to face protracted crises, affecting a larger number of people over the long term; they increasingly impede the prospects for peace and development, and compromise opportunities for national capacity building.